 Template Information for Instructors

 The CU Course Template was developed by the Learning Technology Center (LTC) to assist faculty in developing a quality online or on-campus course site in D2L.
 Based on nationally recognized quality standards, the template is designed to meet Quality Matters (QM) and web page accessibility standards.
-It also provides Clarion University students with an easily navigable, student-friendly structure, and does not limit your content or how you choose to deliver it.
+It also provides PennWest Clarion students with an easily navigable, student-friendly structure, and does not limit your content or how you choose to deliver it.

 Why Use a Template?